 Temperature determines the sex of a turtle hatchling: cooler sands produce more males.
 Turtles share this characteristic, called temperature sex determination, with only a handful of other reptiles.
 Part of the research at Selingan Island is about how climate change is affecting the proportion of male and female turtles: work that’s never been more crucial.

-After the sun sank into the Sulu Sea, we had dinner with the half-dozen or so other visitors.
+After the sun sank into the Sulu Sea, we had dinner with the half-dozen or so other visitors and staff scientists.
 We spoke in hushed tones, glancing furtively at the clock and out the windows.
 There was a heady air of anticipation: all of us were waiting for the call.

 Finally, it came!
 We all donned headlamps or grabbed torches, and headed out to the beach with the conservationists.
 There, on the sand, was a large green turtle female!
 She was returning to the place where she hatched to lay her own clutch of eggs.
 Green turtles mature around age 30, and conduct egg-laying migrations every 2-5 years after that: making this a rare and special moment.